elunna/hackem/hackem_changelog.md

 - [x] wand of healing
 - [x] wand of extra healing
+    - Wands of healing and extra healing cure sickness when zapped at monsters.
+If zapped at zombies, they will instead inflict damage equal to what they would normally heal.
 - [x] wand of draining
 - [x] wand of fear
     - Changed to an omni wand that behaves as the cause fear spell,